Wellness Interviews with Inspiring Women

 A: I love growing different kinds of potatoes, as they are rich in vitamins and minerals.
 I eat them every day, even twice a day.
 Each variety has different nutrients to offer.
 Same for summer and winter squashes, herbs, and lettuces.
 And of course nothing beats warm ripe tomatoes right off the vine.
 Carrots, radishes, cucumbers…anything I can squeeze in!
 Next week a class of school children in coming to help me plant the spring garden.
 They have been here before, and I cannot tell you how excited they are to learn about food this way.
 They immediately recognized it as something existentially necessary.

-M: I started with 3 fruit trees and tomatoes on our property in Hawaii…and when I lived in my NYC apartment, I used to have a basil plant by the window during the summer.
+M: I started with 3 fruit trees and tomatoes when I lived in Hawaii.
+Before moving there, I lived in my NYC apartment, I used to have a basil plant by the window during the summer.
+Now, I'm back in NYC again and hoping to grow something small again next Spring to Summer.
 What’s your advice for people who would like to start their own garden to grow food?

 A: Don't be afraid!
 You don't need chemicals or expertise.
 Find simple organic or “Demeter” how-to books at a library, and of course the advice online is endless.
 Another excellent source of knowledge may be your grandparents, or other elderly members of your community.
 Many grew up with gardens and would love to share what and how to plant for food.
 It all used to be part of normal life.
 I know some Italian immigrants that view tomato-growing as a blood sport, lol.
 Make it part of your life as much as you can.
 It is so rewarding.
 You can collect scraps from trimming produce, pet fur & bio-degradable pet bedding materials such as straw and wood shavings, manure: throw it all on a compost pile.
 The compost is then used in the garden as wonderful fertilizer.
 The amount of trash that we take to be processed by our towns could be greatly reduced.
 Even NYC has farmers’ market initiatives that collect your compost-worthy materials.
 Keep resources in the recycling loop as much as you can.
 Every bit counts!